Time-stamped data

 LPhy’s behavior is to treat tip times always as ages.

 LPhy Studio implements a GUI for users to specify and visualize probabilistic graphical models, as well as for simulating data under those models.
 These tasks are executed according to an LPhy script the user types (or loads) on LPhy Studio’s interactive terminal.
-If you are new to LPhy, we recommend you to read this introduction first, before you continue on this tutorial.
+If you are not familiar with LPhy language, we recommend reading the language features before getting started.

-Please note if you are working in LPhyStudio,
+Please note if you are working in the console,

 you do not need to add data